isbe-house/dyscord/docs/examples.md

 ### Basic Bot

-TODO: Link to instructions on getting a discord client token setup.
+First things first, you need to go create a bot on discords app system.
+You can read the [intro](https://discord.com/developers/docs/intro) to start getting an idea of how to do that.

 ```python
 import dyscord